top of page

 Expectations & Trust

-Those two doors are expectations & trust.
+Those two things are expectations & trust.

 After an exchange we all walk away with expectations, if those expectations are met, the level of trust goes up.